-LOCKER ROOMS, PRACTICE AND COMPETITIVE FACILITIES
+LOCKER ROOMS, PRACTICE, AND COMPETITIVE FACILITIES

-- Quality and availability of the facilities provided for practice and competitive events; - Exclusivity of use of facilities provided for practice and competitive events; - Availability of locker rooms; - Quality of locker rooms; - Maintenance of practice and competitive facilities; and - Preparation of facilities for practice and competitive events.
+- Key factors in examining the equivalence for men and women: - Quality and availability of the facilities provided for practice and competitive events; - Exclusivity of use of facilities provided for practice and competitive events; - Availability of locker rooms; - Quality of locker rooms; - Maintenance of practice and competitive facilities; and - Preparation of facilities for practice and competitive events.

-- Availability of medical personnel and assistance. - Health, accident and injury insurance coverage. - Availability and quality of weight and training facilities. - Availability and quality of conditioning facilities. - Availability and qualifications of athletic trainers.
+- Availability of medical personnel and assistance. - Health, accident, and injury insurance coverage. - Availability and quality of weight and training facilities. - Availability and quality of conditioning facilities. - Availability and qualifications of athletic trainers.